March-Hackathon-Team-27/Hackathon-Project-canRename-/README.md

 * As a returning user, I want to easily access the first game my party wish to play, so that I can share it with them.
 * As a returning user, I want to easily share the game content on my screen without too much scrolling or manipulation of the page, so that I can focus on the experience of the game.
 * As a regular user, I want to get straight to the content of the game I wish to play, so that I can get straight to enjoying my social experience.
-* As a regular user, I want to be made aware of any changes or additions to the website, so that I can try them out.

 ## Features
 Each page features consistent design via use of colours to facilitate an intuitive and comfortable user experience.
 There is a central home page with links directly to each game for quick and easy use.